reinfforce/Data-Science-Project/README.md

 # Data-Science-Project
-This is a collection of data science project I have done
+This is a collection of data science projects I have done